luckasRanarison/okey/README.md

 # okey

-An easy to use and powerful key remapper for Linux written in Rust, inspired by [QMK](https://qmk.fm/).
+An advanced, easy-to-use key remapper for Linux written in Rust, inspired by [QMK](https://qmk.fm/).

 > [!NOTE]
 > This project is currently in its early stages of development.
 A more comprehensive documentation will be available soon.